ma-eswar/certigener/README.md

-# 🎓 CertGen Basic
+# 🎓 CertiGener Basic

-**CertGen Basic** is a lightweight, local web application designed to generate bulk certificates from a template image and an Excel file.
+**CertiGener Basic** is a lightweight, local web application designed to generate bulk certificates from a template image and an Excel file.
 It is built for schools, event organizers, and HR departments to automate certificate creation without complex software.

 ## 🚀 Features